Workforce & Community Programs

 Exploring Pouring Acrylics - Workshop

 Join in this exploration of creating exciting effects while pouring acrylics.
-Students learn at least three unique pouring techniques.
+Students will learn at least three unique pouring techniques.
 Work created is a completed work of art or a wonderful background to a layered artwork or collage.
 Candace’s approach to teaching is engaging and informative.
 This class is for students of all levels.
 Beginning students experience immediate success.
 Established artists find these techniques help them loosen up and expand their creativity.
+Supply list provided online

 Exploring Mixed Media